jingoystat/Covariate_Adjusted_Generalized_Factor_Analysis/README.md

-# Supplemantary Code to manuscript ``Statistical Inference for Covariate-Adjusted and Interpretable Generalized Latent Factor Model with Application to Testing Fairness"
+# Supplemantary Code to manuscript "Statistical Inference for Covariate-Adjusted and Interpretable Generalized Latent Factor Model with Application to Testing Fairness"

 ## Paper Abstract